quic-rgite/aimet/Docs/beta/featureguide/adaround.rst

 See the :doc:`Optimization User Guide <../optimization/index>` for a discussion of the recommended sequence of all quantization techniques.

 Complementary techniques
 ------------------------

-We recommend using AdaRound in combination with these other techniques:
+As a standalone, AdaRound can yield a significant improvement in performance.
+If you'd like to layer other techniques with AdaRound, it is recommended to apply AdaRound:

-- After batch norm folding (BNF) and cross layer equalization (CLE).
-Applying these techniques first might improve the accuracy gained using AdaRound.
+- After batch norm folding (BNF) and cross layer equalization (CLE): Applying these techniques first can improve the accuracy gained using AdaRound.
-- Before quantization aware training (QAT).
-For some models applying BNF and CLE may not help.
-For these models, applying AdaRound before QAT might help.
-AdaRound is a better weights initialization step that speeds up QAT
+- Before quantization aware training (QAT): AdaRound is a better weights initialization step that speeds up QAT

-Conversely, we recommend that you *do not* apply bias correction (BC) before or after using AdaRound.

 Hyper parameters
 ----------------